President's House, University of Michigan: History

 Angell's successor, Harry Burns Hutchins, chose not to live in the house, and it remained vacant during Hutchins's tenure.
 When Marion LeRoy Burton was appointed in 1920, the President's House was thoroughly renovated at his request, adding a sun parlor with a sleeping porch and enclosing a rear porch to make a dining area.
 Subsequent presidents did some renovation work on the interior, but exterior changes were confined to the addition of a small study and glassed-in plant room during Alexander Grant Ruthven's tenure, and a glassed-in porch and stone terrace during Harlan Hatcher's tenure.
 In 1970, what is now the Hatcher Graduate Library was constructed behind the house.
 The house was extensively renovated in the late 1980s.

+After former President Mark Schlissel was dismissed in early 2022 for an inappropriate relationship with a subordinate, the university regents voted to allocate $15 million to address deferred maintenance at the house, expand the upstairs living quarters, and make the building ADA compliant.
+The renovation was completed in fall 2023 at a cost of $11.5 million.
+The house was then occupied by President Santa Ono and his family.
+Ono resigned in May 2025, and Interim President Domenico Grasso moved in by early July.

 Description

 The President's House is a three-story Italianate structure, with numerous wing additions to the original central mass.
 It is constructed of bricks covered with stucco, the stucco being marked to resemble mortar courses.
 The house is topped with a truncated hipped roof supported by double brackets, and a balustrade in the center.
 The main entrance is through a small porch with Doric columns.
 The house currently has 22 rooms.